 Yoga and Back Spasm and TIghtness

 Yoga is often prescribed for back pain, however many common poses and practices are causes of pain.
-Others are mistaken for cures, here is how to tell more for yourself:
+There are common descriptions of people who bent over forward or sideways for their poses and suddenly felt their back seize up in spasm (or had it creep up soon after).
+Sometimes the same poses are mistaken for cures.
+Here is how to tell more for yourself:

 Back spasm and tightness can often be quickly relieved with specific brief stretches that directly lengthen specific muscle(s) in line with how they are shortened in spasm.
 Unfortunately, sometimes a stretch that should be used only on the rare occasions needed to take out a lumbar spasm is mistaken for something to do daily - like forward bending stretches, which when done all the time, cause their own kind of back pain (explained above and in the Disc Pain article).
 Yoga Triangles and twists are more examples.
 When used for a brief stretch - meaning two to three seconds at most - and not forced too far, can give a nice range of motion, give a brief healthy spongy movement to the discs.
 If a spasm is along that specific side area, then a brief 2-4 second Triangle (simple side bend, no yoga classes needed) or specific direct gentle twist, if done right and specifically along the position needed could release it - used as a one or two-time application.
 When Yoga Triangle and twist poses are regularly done and maintained static for the long periods of time held in many classes, they put sheer force on the discs (a large component to herniation) and restrict circulation.
 Regular long side bends, forward bending, twists, and triangles are not needed or healthy.